jsm28/matholymp-py/docs/contributing.rst

-requirements of mathematical olympiads, it is likely you will find some features missing that would be useful for your event; I have a long list of possible future enhancements (and welcome suggestions for such features if you don't plan to implement them yourself).
+requirements of mathematical olympiads, it is likely you will find some features missing that would be useful for your event; I have a long list of possible future enhancements (and welcome suggestions for such features if you don't plan to implement them yourself); see :ref:`todo`.
 If you do implement new features for matholymp, please try to contribute them back to me (even if only useful for some events, it is likely your own event is not the only one that could use a particular feature).

 If you wish to contribute changes to matholymp, you should be working with the current Git version.
 You can then send me diffs generated